-- (a) This Permit does not authorise the Permit Holder to clear native vegetation where: - (i) the clearing may be seriously at variance with one or more of the clearing principles; or - (ii) one or more of the activities described in condition 1(a) of this Permit are incorporated or related to a proposal that is referred to and assessed under Part IV of the EP Act by the EPA; or - (iii) the clearing may have a significant impact on a matter of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+- (a) This Permit does not authorise the permit holder to clear native vegetation for project activities where: - (i) it does not have the power to clear native vegetation for those project activities under the Water Corporation Act 1995 or any other written law; - (ii) the clearing may be seriously at variance with the clearing principles; or - (iii) those project activities are incorporated in any proposal that is referred to and assessed under Part IV of the EP Act by the EPA. - (iv) the clearing may have a significant impact on a matter of national environmental significance under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).

-- (b) If a proposal incorporating one or more of the project activities has been referred to the EPA, this Permit does not authorise any clearing for that project activity until: - (i) the EPA has given notice under section 39A(3) of the EP Act that it has decided not to assess the proposal; and - (ii) either: - (A) the period within which an appeal against the EPA's decision may be lodged has expired without an appeal being lodged; or - (B) an appeal has been lodged against the EPA's decision not to assess the proposal and the appeal was dismissed. - (c) If the Permit Holder intends to clear native vegetation under this Permit for a project activity that is incorporated in a proposal referred to in condition 2(b) of this Permit, then the Permit Holder must have regard to any advice or recommendations made by the EPA under section 39A(7) of the EP Act.
+- (b) If a proposal incorporating a project activity has been referred to the EPA, this Permit does not authorise any clearing for that project activity until: - (i) the EPA has given notice under section 39A(3) of the EP Act that it has decided not to assess the proposal; and - (ii) either: - (A) the period within which an appeal against the EPA 's decision may be lodged has expired without an appeal being lodged; or - (B) an appeal has been lodged against the EPA 's decision not to assess the proposal and the appeal was dismissed. - (c) If the permit holder intends to clear native vegetation under this Permit for a project activity that is incorporated in a proposal referred to in condition 2(b), then the permit holder must have regard to any advice or recommendations made by the EPA under section 39A(7) of the EP Act.